promne/sonarqube/README.md

 # Docker Hub

-The SonarQube image is available on the OpenShift Pathfinder Hub:
+The SonarQube image is available on the OpenShift Pathfinder Hub.

 # Deploy on OpenShift
 Use the provided template with postgresql database to deploy SonarQube on